how are the funds being used?

 In Sweden, Save the Children will support girls in migration to have access to an active leisure time.
 The project will focus on strengthening their autonomy, broadening their perspectives and thoughts by showing possible ways of having a meaningful leisure time on their own terms.

 “We are incredibly proud of and grateful for the amazing results of the Pippi of Today campaign despite the very challenging circumstances as a consequence of Covid-19.
 The support and engagement from our partners have been invaluable in our work to highlight and improve the situation for girls on the move as well as making their voices heard.
-We look forward to continue this journey in 2021 and together focus our efforts and energy into making an even greater difference for these girls.”
+We look forward to continue this journey and together focus our efforts and energy into making an even greater difference for these girls.”

 Support girls on the move